 We hope you will take our four step Challenge™ to learn more about combating heart disease.
 Getting started is the hardest part so let’s take that first step together.

-This month’s 4 on 4 will talk to dietician Alexia Lewis.
-A recent speaker at the Take It To Heart Challenge Club, Alexia will talk about eating heart healthy.
+This month’s 4 on 4 talked to physical therapist Joselyn Rodriguez.
+A recent speaker at the Take It To Heart Challenge Club, Joselyn talked about easy ways to exercise during the holiday season.
+Check out the story here.

 We would love to hear your story.
 How has your heart health affected your life?
 Or the life of someone you love.
 Are you taking The Challenge™?
 We would love to share your success story with our Take It To Heart Family of Challengers.
 We hope you will take our four step Challenge™ to learn more about combating heart disease.
 Getting started is the hardest part so let’s take that first step together.